Worklytics/psoxy/docs/custom-rules.md

 # Custom Rules

-Predefined sanitization rules are defined in java, with YAML equivalents available in [`java/core/src/main/resources/rules/`](../java/core/src/main/resources/rules).
+Predefined sanitization rules are defined in Java, with YAML equivalents available in [`java/core/src/main/resources/rules/`](../java/core/src/main/resources/rules).
 To customize these rules, you should begin with one of those examples and modify it to suit your needs.

 ## Deployment